1uws/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is my "MyReads: A Book Lending App" project for Udacity's React course.
+This project used the provided template and modified to complete the specifications.

 ## TL;DR

-To get started developing right away:
+To install and launch the project:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`